ShreyaChopra23/Career_Compass/README.md

 ## Overview
 Career Compass is an AI-powered Career Mapping Tool designed to assist undergraduate tech students in exploring and identifying the right career path through an engaging and interactive platform.

-**Disclaimer** : The chatbot and the web project are not integrated as of now.
-These are two individual projects
+**Disclaimer:** The chatbot and the web project are not integrated as of now.
+These are two individual projects.

+---

 ## Features
 ### 1. AI-Powered Career Guidance